 - Parents/caregivers can enroll their child in v-safe, a free, easy-to-use smartphone-based tool that uses text messaging and web surveys to provide personalized health check-ins.
 Through v-safe, you can report how your child is feeling after vaccination.

-- CDC continues to recommend COVID-19 vaccination for everyone age 12 and older, given the risk of COVID-19 and related, possibly severe complications, such as long-term health problems, hospitalization, and even death.
+- CDC recommends COVID-19 vaccination for everyone age 6 and older, given the risk of COVID-19 and related, possibly severe complications, such as long-term health problems, hospitalization, and even death.
 See the CDC's updated information on the clinical considerations on myocarditis and pericarditis after receipt of mRNA COVID-19 vaccines among adolescents and young adults.

 What should a parent do if a child turns 12 after they get their first dose of the pediatric vaccine but before the second dose is due?